SmailPro’s Temporary Email Solutions for Businesses

 Step 3: Scale with Premium

-When free tier limits hit (3 simultaneous emails, 50 email history, random Gmail only), upgrade to Premium. $2.99/month unlocks the full pool—4,000+ Gmail, 7,000+ Outlook, 10 simultaneous emails, 500 cloud-stored history.
+When free tier limits hit (3 simultaneous emails, 50 email history, random Gmail only), upgrade to Premium. $2.99/month unlocks the full managed Gmail/Outlook server pool, 10 simultaneous emails, 500 cloud-stored history, restore features, and cross-device sync.

 30-day money-back guarantee.
 If Premium doesn't solve your problems, we refund immediately.